-To earn an Associate in Arts degree, a student must complete a minimum of 8 semester hours (s.h.) of credit in each of the communication, humanities, social science, and natural science distribution categories listed below plus an additional 8 s.h. of credit selected from any of the aforementioned categories for a total minimum of 40 s.h. of general education credit within the degree program.
-Within the natural science category, a student must select at least one mathematics and one science course.
+To earn an Associate in Arts degree, a student must complete a minimum of 8 semester hours (s.h.) of credit in each of the communication, humanities, social science, and natural science/ mathematics distribution categories listed below plus an additional 8 s.h. of credit selected from any of the aforementioned categories for a total minimum of 40 s.h. of general education credit within the degree program.
+Within the natural science/mathematics category, a student must select at least one mathematics and one science course.

-To earn an Associate in Science degree, a student must complete a minimum general education core of 37 s.h. distributed in the following fashion: communications (8 s.h.); humanities and/or social science (9 s.h.); and natural science (20 s.h.).
-Within the natural science category, a student must select at least one mathematics and one science course.
+To earn an Associate in Science degree, a student must complete a minimum general education core of 40 s.h. distributed in the following fashion: communication (8 s.h.); humanities and/or social science (8 s.h.); natural science/mathematics (20 s.h.); and distributed requirement (4 s.h.).
+Within the natural science/mathematics category, a student must select at least one mathematics and one science course.

-To earn an Associate in Science in Business degree, a student must complete a minimum general education core of 20 s.h. distributed in the following fashion; communications (8 s.h.); humanities and/or social science (9 s.h.); and natural science (3 s.h.).
+To earn an Associate in Science (Business) degree, a student must complete a minimum general education core of 20 s.h. distributed in the following fashion: communication (8 s.h.); humanities and/or social science (9 s.h.); and natural science/mathematics (3 s.h.).

-Listed as follows are the general education courses for the Associate in Arts, Associate in Science, and Associate in Science in Business degrees.
+Listed as follows are the general education courses for the Associate in Arts, Associate in Science, and Associate in Science (Business) degrees.